-For a few centuries, mainland Greeks appeared to imitate the Minoans.
+For several centuries, mainland Greeks appeared to imitate the Minoans.
 Pylos, an early Mycenaean power center, had buildings that resembled the large houses with ashlar masonry found at Knossos, Crete.

 The mansions had painted walls, a type of artistry pioneered by the Minoans.

-Rich Mycenaeans were buried with Minoan luxury goods, while some other graves included locally produced Mycenaean objects, such as painted pottery, that were copies of Minoan originals.
+Wealthy Mycenaeans were buried with Minoan luxury goods while other graves included locally produced Mycenaean objects, such as painted pottery, that were copies of Minoan originals.